dhoss/gollector/README.md

 unless pull requests happen.
 Many plugins very likely require a 3.0 or later kernel release due to dependence on system structs and other deep voodoo.

 Gollector does not need to be run as root to collect its metrics.
+For things that need root, or work with additional data sources (such as data stores), check out the sister project [Gollector Monitors](https://github.com/erikh/gollector-monitors).

 Unlike other collectors that use fat tools like `netstat` and `df` which can take expensive resources on loaded systems, Gollector opts to use the C